Homicide (Australian TV series): Sammy

-Significance
+Significance in the TV industry

 Homicide was the first major dramatic television series to be produced in Australia, the domestic television market having been previously dominated by American and British imports.
-In 1964, any Australian-made product tended to be quiz shows, children's series, music/variety series and one-off plays, with local drama production sporadic at best, with only a handful of typically short-lived series on commercial television such as Autumn Affair, Emergency and The Story of Peter Grey, along with several mini-series on ABC such as Stormy Petrel.
-Foreign imports were preferred because they were both cheaper and (especially for US series) more plentiful than local productions.
-Homicide proved that there was a market for home-grown dramatic programming and was highly successful from the start – its initial ratings were in the 30s, and regularly rated in the high 40s and even low 50s (modern cop show ratings tend to be in the 20s at best).
-In addition, the series was produced at a tenth of the cost of an overseas program and easily outrated them.
-In 1971, it was the top rated show in the country.
+In 1964, most Australian-made product tended to be quiz shows, children's series, music/variety series and one-off plays, with local drama production sporadic at best, with only a handful of typically short-lived series, rarely running more than 13 episodes, on commercial television such as Autumn Affair, Emergency and The Story of Peter Grey, along with several mini-series on ABC such as Stormy Petrel.
+Foreign imports were preferred because they were cheaper, slicker and (especially for US series) more plentiful than local productions.
+Homicide proved that there was a market for home-grown dramatic programming and was highly successful from the start – its initial ratings were in the 30s and regularly rated in the high 40s and even low 50s (modern cop show ratings tend to be in the 20s at best).
+In addition, the series was produced at a tenth of the cost of an overseas program and easily outrated them, despite stiff competition from hit American shows thrown up against it.
+In 1971, it was the top-rated show in the country.
 Another Crawfords police drama, Division 4, was second.

 The series also proved itself to be a virtual training ground for Australian television and film production.
-During its 12-year run, almost everyone in the industry – actors, directors, scriptwriters, producers, camera crew, etc. – worked on the series at some point in their careers, and guest roles were filled by many notable actors, both established and emerging.
-For these reasons, as well as for inspiring a series of popular cop dramas that followed, it remains one of the most important programmes in the history of Australian television.
+During its 12-year run, almost everyone in the industry – actors, directors, scriptwriters, producers, camera crew, stunt performers etc. – got their start or worked on the series at some point in their careers, and guest roles were filled by many notable actors, both established and emerging.
+Steady roles in long-running Crawford series helped convince successful expatriate actors like Charles Tingwell and Michael Pate to return to their homeland after decades in Hollywood or the UK.
+For these reasons, as well as for inspiring a series of popular cop dramas that followed, it remains one of the most important programmes in the history of television in Australia.